cisc474/board_game_app/README.md

 If you really want to play with scripting, nodejs, or mongodb then I have provided a csv file with the data and you can hack at it anyway you see fit.
 Just share you code with me here on github (it won't be public).

 ## The Database
-My database has a single table *games* the column names come from BoardGameGeek.com's collection system (from now on BGG).
+My database started with a single table *games* the column names come from BoardGameGeek.com's collection system (from now on BGG).
+I then used python to scrape the boardgamegeek API for more data about my games in particular.
+This data is saved in the *extra* table.

 The *games* table has 9 columns: